CEI Award for Young Writers

 Evaluation procedure and awarding

-- The awarding ceremony will take place on the first day of Vilenica Festival (6-11 September 2022).
-The winner and the national publishing house must provide a sample translation of an excerpt from the submitted work by 30 November 2022 and a written report by May 2023.
+- The awarding ceremony will take place within the Vilenica Festival.
+The winner and the national publishing house must provide a sample translation of an excerpt from the submitted work by 30 November 2023 and a written report by May 2024.
 The translation costs must be covered from the awarded financial means.

 Questions may be sent via e-mail no later than 14 days before the deadline to: firstname.lastname@example.org